OxideDevX/AntiTelemtry-config-Windows-Firewall-/README.md

 This software package allows you to configure your firewall by importing wtw files.

 <b> Installation: </b>
-* PLease download this repository as a zip archive and run the bat file.
+* PLease download this repository as a zip archive , unpacking archive and run the bat file.

 Created: OxideDevX